tianocore/edk2-staging/UnitTestFrameworkPkg/ReadMe.md

 This test suite has no setup or teardown functions.
 The `&SimpleMathTests` returned here is a handle to the suite and will be used when adding test cases.

-Alrighty!
+Great!
 Now we've finished some of the cruft, red tape, and busy work.
 We're ready to add some tests.
 Adding a test to a test suite is accomplished with the -- you guessed it -- `AddTestCase` function.
 It takes in the suite handle;
 a `CHAR16` string for the description and class name; a function pointer for the test case itself; additional, optional function pointers for prerequisite check and cleanup routines; and and optional pointer to a context structure.